Get an instant quote

 Profile machining tolerance symbol in 2D engineering drawing

-Tight tolerances require specialized cutting tools and longer machining times, which can significantly increase part costs.
-Unless absolutely necessary, avoid “overtolerancing” and stick to the default tolerances whenever possible.
+Tight tolerances demand specialized cutting tools and longer machining times, which can significantly increase part costs.
+In fact, only about 1% of parts require tolerances in the ±0.0002″ to ±0.0005″ range.
+And often, it’s just certain features that need ±0.001″ (0.025 mm) or tighter.
+Unless absolutely necessary, avoid “over-tolerancing” and stick to standard tolerances wherever possible.

 When two assembly parts mate together, their dimensions combine to create a final measurement.
 If the total is over or under the intended value, the variation can cause fit or function issues.
 Stack-up analysis — often using a worst-case scenario calculation — helps prevent these problems.